eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-When the workload control task encounters a failure while creating a new workload during the update of a workload, the control task shall continue allowing a subsequent update or delete attempt.
+When the WorkloadControlLoop encounters a failure while creating a new workload during the update of a workload, the WorkloadControlLoop shall continue allowing a subsequent update or delete attempt.

 Rationale:
 This allows to try the update again instead of going in an undefined state.

 Tags:
-- WorkloadObject
+- WorkloadControlLoop

 Needs:
 - impl
 - utest

+#### Workload task restarts a workload when runtime fails to create workload
+`swdd~agent-prevent-restarts-on-other-workload-commands~1`

+Status: approved

+When the runtime connector fails to create a workload, the WorkloadControlLoop shall restart the creation of the workload within a 1 sec time interval.

+Comment:
+The creation of a workload can fail temporarily, for example if a Runtime is still busy deleting and the workload is to be recreated.

+Rationale:
+The restart behavior for unsuccessful creation of a workload makes the system more robust against runtime specific delays on delete operations.

+Tags:
+- WorkloadControlLoop

+Needs:
+- impl
+- utest
+- stest

+#### Workload task stops restarts after the defined maximum amount of restart attempts
+`swdd~agent-prevent-restarts-on-other-workload-commands~1`

+Status: approved

+The WorkloadControlLoop shall execute a maximum of 20 restart attempts.

+Rationale:
+Limiting the restart attempts prevents pointless attempts if the workload cannot be started due to a general configuration conflict that the runtime rejects in general.

+Tags:
+- WorkloadControlLoop

+Needs:
+- impl
+- utest
+- stest

+#### Workload task prevents restarts after receiving other workload commands
+`swdd~agent-prevent-restarts-on-other-workload-commands~1`

+Status: approved

+The WorkloadControlLoop shall stop triggering restart attempts of workloads when another workload command besides the restart command is received from the WorkloadCommandChannel.

+Comment:
+When executing the restart attempts the WorkloadControlLoop might receive other workload commands like Update or Delete making the restart attempts with the previous workload configuration obsolete.

+Rationale:
+This prevents the continuation of unnecessary restart attempts of a workload when receiving a workload command Update or Delete.

+Tags:
+- WorkloadControlLoop

+Needs:
+- impl
+- utest
+- stest

 ##### Agent adds on update missing workload
 `swdd~agent-add-on-update-missing-workload~1`